FULLSHADE/fullshade.github.io/_posts/2021-08-14-apt31-dropper-targets-russia.md

 ![3bb8ad5095c04226a0cc0250a536c464](https://user-images.githubusercontent.com/54753063/129641052-2159bc78-5376-4a55-88cc-34a465474e95.png)

 Below is an image of the function that handles dropping the second embedded DLL payload to the same directory as the legitimate application that was previously dropped.
 Here we can see that the payload is named `jli.dll` which would replace whatever legitimate DLL `Symantec.exe` would normally load.
-According to an an article from wikidll.com, Jli.dll is a DLL developed by Oracle for providing functionality related to the JAVA platform.
+According to an article from wikidll.com, Jli.dll is a DLL developed by Oracle for providing functionality related to the JAVA platform.
 This DLL doesn't include anything of interest, from the functions it does export, it just includes calls to ExitProcess.

 ![image](https://user-images.githubusercontent.com/54753063/129641245-7062d174-2a92-437c-8718-cb78d7cf2c8c.png)

-And just like the other dropper variants, first the directory that the embedded files are dropped to are checked for their existence, if they don't exist, the directory is created with a call to `CreateDirectoryA` (on line 24).
-After performing directory checks, the embedded resources are written to disk (line 29, 30) and then the legitimate application is executed, which leads to the malicious DLL payload being executed.
+And just like the other dropper variants, first, the directory that the embedded files are dropped to are checked for their existence, if they don't exist, the directory is created with a call to `CreateDirectoryA` (on line 24).
+After performing directory checks, the embedded resources are written to disk (line 29, 30), and then the legitimate application is executed, which leads to the malicious DLL payload being executed.

-On line 31 and 32 the malicious second-stage DLL payload is written to disk, unlike the embedded resources, this is writing data (DLL PE file) from the droppers `.data` section.
+On lines 31 and 32, the malicious second-stage DLL payload is written to disk, unlike the embedded resources, which is writing data (DLL PE file) from the droppers `.data` section.

 ![4777858a0b744665b140fe3ba26e1f64](https://user-images.githubusercontent.com/54753063/129641421-ad6c14d6-e1b7-4857-a30f-1145027d0688.png)